-Depending on your Raspberry Pi model you might try another version, but for Raspberry Pi 3B+ and older I recommend starting with a minimal version (Minimal or Server) and install the packages you need above it.
+Depending on your Raspberry Pi model you might try another version, but for Raspberry Pi 3B+ and older, I recommend starting with this minimal version and only install the packages you need.

-I’ll show you how to install a desktop environment on it because the default GNOME isn’t the best for Raspberry Pi.
-For example, I had a load average of 5 and nearly full RAM, with no app running.
-If you start Firefox, it’s game over :).
+I’ll show you how to install a desktop environment on it because the default GNOME isn’t the best for old Raspberry Pi models.

-Anyway, I’ll show you first how to get the Minimal version working, and how to install a desktop environment on it.
+Anyway, I’ll show you first how to get the Server version working, and how to install a desktop environment on it.

 Fedora has a dedicated page for Raspberry Pi with download links and basic information.

-Go to this page and download the Fedora Minimal version for your architecture.
+Go to this page and download the Fedora Server version for your system:

 Once you have the image file, you can flash it on a SD card like you would for other systems:

 - Download and install Etcher, if needed.